-Nếu quý vị muốn có thông tin về các dư niền dạy vi mành có mộng mi vo các dự kiến ngân sách Năm Tài Chính 2018 của Metro bằng ngôn ngữ của quý vị, vui lòng gọi Đường Dây Ngôn Ngữ theo số 202-637-7000.
+Nếu quý vị muốn có thông tin về các dư niền dạy vi mành có màng tinh các dự kiến ngân sách Năm Tài Chính 2018 của Metro bằng ngôn ngữ của quý vị, vui lòng gọi Đường Dây Ngôn Ngữ theo số 202-637-7000.

 Tell us what you think!
 Who pays for Metro?
 For Fiscal Year 2018, Motro General Mann Paul J. Wedelself has proposed a SSJ bit budget Bunds key salety, service and budget budget budget on previous and customer initiatives critical to meeting de-tification and budding a financially sustain future for Metro.
 Provide your feedback by 9:00 a.m. on Monday, February 6, 2017: Take the survey!
 You can eather to out the survey or in out which contributes or the first of the survey or in out page and copy in the survey collection bits near the faregales at your hearest Metroral station. future for Metro.
 First seid by customers, achertising in a and on buses and trains, and other meet as over just a portion of the operations.
-Acciding a portion of the operations and other control for control funding pursues to operating expenses and capital projects which capital projects are controlled for the controlled funding controlled for the controlled funding states and controlled for the controlled funding states from government of the controlled funding states f Attend an open house from 4-30, 6:30 p.m. and public hearing statuting at 6:00 p.m. at Motion Hopatheuries, 6:00 5th Stroot NW, Washington D.C. on Mortal Stroot NW, 2017, Speaker registration is onsite only and will close at 9:00 p.m.
+Acciding a portion of the operations and other control for control funding pursues to operating expenses and capital projects which capital projects are controlled to the control funding the projects of the controlled funding the controlled fundin Attend an open house from 4-30, 6:30 p.m. and public hearing statuting at 6:00 p.m. at Motion Hopatheuries, 6:00 5th Stroot NW, Washington D.C. on Mortal Stroot NW, 2017, Speaker registration is onsite only and will close at 9:00 p.m.
 Metro funding sources Public foodback will be provided to Motro's Soard of Directors in March 2017 and of the final first or service changing process.
-Any float-approved service changes will begin on July 1, 2017. large Or Service Changes will Degit On July 1, co.1, Public carriegation is solicited without regard or resis calci-ciation steps, no. strongs and commodates or many and a solicited with the public service and commodates or from the commodate in the public service and commodates or calci-ration of the public service and public services or calci-(1) 40-400.
-Could service the property learn as calcillations of the public service and public services are serviced as an account of the football of the public services and account of the football.
+Any float-approved service changes will begin on July 1, 2017. large Or Service Changes will Degit On July 1, co.1, Public carriegation is solicited without regard or resis calci-ciation and public persons and solicitized or resistance of the calci-sation, from the service and commodation in from the following the service of the property of the public persons (1) \\Commodation and the property of the public persons (1) \\Commodation and the property of the public persons (1) \\Commodation and the public persons to the public persons (1) \\Commodation and the public persons to the public persons (1) \\Commodation and the public persons to the public persons (1) \\Commodation and the public persons to the public persons (1) \\Commodation and the public persons and the public persons (1) \\Commodation and the public persons (1)